Demon Cleaner (song): Reception

-A review by the Gavin Report stated Psychedelic hard rock enthusiasts rejoice!
-Elektra Records treats you to more groove-infested rock from Kyuss with the release of "Demon Cleaner", a four-song ep featuring three live tracks recorded at the Marquee club in Hamburg.
-Squirrely guitar licks layered with Sabbath-styled rhythms, severe drum bashing and haunting vocals await you when you throw this puppy on In a retrospective review, Loudersound.com stated that This song has got it all, you're spellbound from the first second.
-The vocals on this track are amazing.
+A review by the Gavin Report stated "Psychedelic hard rock enthusiasts rejoice!
+Elektra Records treats you to more groove-infested rock from Kyuss with the release of "Demon Cleaner", a four-song EP featuring three live tracks recorded at the Marquee Club in Hamburg.
+Squirrely guitar licks layered with Sabbath-styled rhythms, severe drum bashing and haunting vocals await you when you throw this puppy on."

+In a retrospective review, Louder Sound stated, "This song has got it all, you're spellbound from the first second.
+The vocals on this track are amazing."
 Paste rated it number 4 in their 8 Best Josh Homme Songs.
 Guitar.com included it in their 11 Essential Stoner Rock And Metal Tracks To Hear In 2021.
 Ultimate Classic Rock described the song as having a monster groove.

 Music video

 A review of the music video by CMJ stated that Kyuss produces a pretty dark racket.
 Unsurprisingly, the band's latest video is filled with characters of sinister and curious.